Aggerio/Leprosy_Cell/README.md

 Approach 2)
 Requires a adjustable microscope and little complicated code

-Step 1) Identify regions of bacteria by contour edge detection\n Step 2) Zoom in on them using the variably adjusted microscope\n Step 3) Do an advanced version of the 1st approach by accounting for overlap\n
+Step 1) Identify regions of bacteria by contour edge detection Step 2) Zoom in on them using the variably adjusted microscope Step 3) Do an advanced version of the 1st approach by accounting for overlap

 Approach 3)
 Deep transfer learning model